Getting Around in Vienna

 - Purchase the complete Expat Arrivals Vienna Guide (PDF)

-Getting around in Vienna is straightforward.
-The city centre is within half-hour access from the outskirts of Vienna via the capital’s extensive, varied and efficient public transport system.
-With an abundance of cycling paths, Vienna is an extremely bicycle-friendly city with many expats embracing the romance of cycling culture.
+Getting around in Vienna is simple and straightforward.
+The city centre is within half an hour of the outskirts of Vienna via the capital’s extensive, varied and efficient public transport system.
+With an abundance of cycling paths, Vienna is also an extremely bicycle-friendly city with many expats embracing the romance of cycling culture.
 Conversely, and as parking in Vienna is both expensive and difficult to find, most expats don't own cars.

 Because many commuters use public transport, the city centre is not as congested by traffic as other European capitals.
 Within the city itself, getting around on foot is best.

 Public transport in Vienna

 The Weiner Linien public transport service operates a number of tram, bus and subway lines.

 A single ticket is valid for travelling one way anywhere within Vienna, using any form of transport.
 Tickets can be purchased online, at ticket offices or at station ticket machines.
 For those who plan on using public transport regularly, there are other ticketing options available, such as for weekly or monthly travel.
 This can save money in the long run.